uozuAho/note_searcher/readme.md

 # todo
 - quick enable/disable indexing
-    - add way for user to enable
+    - notification to enable on view
-    - add way for user to disable
-    - manual test
-        - test across open/close sessions
-    - notification to enable on search/view
+    - notification to enable on search
 - show view container on search complete
 - moving indexing progress to status bar
 - dead links: don't show as error